Beowulf Sheehan, 2021

 Beowulf Sheehan

-Sarah Manguso is the author of ten books, most recently Questions Without Answers, a work of choral philosophy written in collaboration with hundreds of children and illustrated by Liana Finck.
-Sarah’s work has been translated into fifteen languages.
+Sarah’s most recent book, Questions Without Answers, is a work of philosophy written in collaboration with hundreds of children and illustrated by Liana Finck.

 Sarah is also the author of a story collection, Hard to Admit and Harder to Escape, and of the poetry collections Siste Viator and The Captain Lands in Paradise, poems from which have won a Pushcart Prize and appeared in four editions of the Best American Poetry series.